-The igroup team supports customers who offer a software as a service.
+The igroup team support customers who offer software as a service.
 These include automated business analytics, charities, recycling waste, manufacturing software, hosting companies, and marketing agencies to name a few.

 A SaaS model is attractive to businesses because it enables them to utilise software without the need for underlying physical/virtual infrastructure and services for them to manage and maintain and is paid for as a subscription or by a PAYG model based on usage.

 Our team of AWS Experts evaluate each situation individually to consider the application itself, storage, costs, scaling requirements, etc in order to provide the best route to move a service to the cloud using PaaS, SaaS, and IaaS in Amazon’s cloud to deliver a resilient environment suited to your business.

 To find out a bit more about the problems we have helped our customers overcome please read some of our case studies.